Bob Mould: Personal life

 In interviews to promote his 2019 album Sunshine Rock, Mould revealed that he had been residing in Berlin, Germany, since 2015.
+As of 2020, he splits his time between San Francisco and Palm Springs, California.
+In San Francisco, he specifically lives in the Castro District, famously known as San Francisco's gay neighborhood.

+Mould is married to Don Fisher.

 In popular culture

 Mould's song "Dog on Fire" is the theme song for The Daily Show.
 He originally wrote the track for his third solo album, but cut it as redundant.
 The name was picked by mastering engineer Jim Wilson from an offhand comment Mould made in an interview.
 They Might Be Giants performed updated versions which were used in the 2000s, and the song was later remixed by Timbaland when Trevor Noah took over as host.
 On December 19, 1996, Mould made a cameo appearance on The Daily Show Holiday Spectacular in an homage duet of "The Little Drummer Boy" with Mould playing the part of David Bowie to Craig Kilborn's "Bing Crosby".

-Mould is a passionate wrestling fan and was previously a writer for WCW.

 The song "See a Little Light" has been used more than once in various television applications: It was used in the closing scene of the original un-aired test pilot episode of Buffy the Vampire Slayer, it was also used in the closing scene of the season 1 finale for 13 Reasons Why, it became one of the principal theme songs for the HBO series The Mind of the Married Man and was also used in a television commercial for TIAA-CREF (August 2007).
 Mould also composed the theme for the TLC program, In a Fix.

+In 2011, Mould wrote his autobiography See a Little Light with Michael Azerrad.